EJ72/RizomLink-for-Cinema4D/README.md

       Select an object to send to Rizom UV
-      Load RizomLink and select options as desired then click 'Send' button Once UVs are adjusted the way you want, click the 'Get' button If you prefer to have your UVWs updated automatically, check the "Auto Update" checkbox after your file is finished       sending to RizomUV(Disabled currently)
+      Load RizomLink and select options as desired then click 'Send' button Once UVs are adjusted the way you want, click the 'Get' button If you prefer to have your UVWs updated automatically, check the "Auto Update" checkbox after your file is finished sending to RizomUV (Disabled currently)

 # Known Issues
       -- No MacOS support yet.
-It is coming!
+Unknown when or if I can support it.
       -- Higher polygon counts will result in much longer sending times.
       -- The RizomUV developer is looking into this issue.
       -- With the addition of n-gon support, the edge selection logic needs updated.